OpenMendel/TraitSimulation.jl/docs/src/index.md

 SnpArrays is a very useful utility and can do a lot more than just read in the data.
 More information about all the functionality of SnpArrays can be found at: https://openmendel.github.io/SnpArrays.jl/latest/

 As missing genotypes are often due to problems making the calls, the called genotypes at a marker with too much missing genotypes are potentially unreliable.
 By default, SnpArrays filters to keep only the genotypes with success rates greater than 0.98 and the minimum minor allele frequency to be 0.01.
-If the user wishes to change the stringency, she should change the number given in filter according to https://openmendel.github.io/SnpArrays.jl/latest/#Fitering-1.
+If the user wishes to change the stringency, change the number given in filter according to [SnpArrays](https://openmendel.github.io/SnpArrays.jl/latest/#Fitering-1).

 ```julia